MichielCuijpers/voxxeddaysathens/README.md

 * **Public** repo?
 Just go to [bettercodehub.com](https://bettercodehub.com) and login [FREE] with your GitHub account.

 * **Private**?
 Share your Github handle to get [PRO] access.
 Before the event: e-mail your name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu).
-During the event: go to the local Event staff with the handles.
+During the event: come to the SIG booth.

 ## Zero set-up time